stevenxchung/Introduction-to-Operating-Systems/Lesson 16 - Virtualization/03-benefits-of-virtualization-2-quiz.md

 - Option 2: data centers were becoming too large
 - Option 3: companies had to hire more system admins
 - Option 4: companies were paying high utility bills to run and cool servers

+A: The correct answer all of the above.